 - a.
-Buildings must comply with the maximum Building Footprint as specified in the Building Standards for each VCOD tier.
-Building Footprint is measured as defined in Definitions. - b.
+Buildings must comply with the maximum Building Footprint as specified in the Building Standards for each VCOD tier. - b.
 Building Footprint includes all enclosed spaces whether for habitation or storage.
 Any parking area that is covered by a roof is included in the Building Footprint. - c.
 Portions of the building below the average grade and not visible from any right of way or adjacent lot line do not count towards the Building Footprint. - d.
 Bays, Awnings, and Balconies, do not count towards the Building Footprint.
-See Sec. # Architectural Features. - 6.
-Affordable Housing - a.
-Except as modified herein, the provisions of Section 5.11 Inclusionary Zoning shall apply to all developments in the VCOD.
+See Sec. # Architectural Features.

+6. Affordable Housing

+- a.
+Except as modified herein, the provisions of Section 5.11 Inclusionary Zoning shall apply in the VCOD. - b.
-b.
 Bonus.
-To increase the supply of affordable housing, beyond the requirements within Newton's Inclusionary Zoning Ordinance, the following building height and building footprint increases are allowed within the VC2 and VC3 districts by-right:
+To increase the supply of affordable housing, beyond the requirements within Newton's Inclusionary Zoning Ordinance, the following building height and building footprint increases are allowed within the VC2 and VC3 districts by-right, subject to the requirements of Sec.
+2.6.B.6.c.:

-Affordable Housing Bonus Opti on 1 Option 2 VCOD District VC2 VC3 VC3 Building Height in Stories, (max.)
+Affordable Housing Bonus

+Opt Option 2 VCOD District VC2 VC3 VC3 Building Height in Stories, (max.)
 4.5 5.5 6.5 Pitched Roof, Building Height in Feet, (max.)
 72' 84' 96' Flat Roof, Height in Feet, (max.)
 66' 78' 90' Building Footprint, (max.)
 12,500 sf 17,500 sf 17,500 sf c.
 Standards i.
 To utilize the affordable housing bonus in the above table, a development must fully comply with the provisions of Section 5.11, except the number of inclusionary units required shall be as follows:

 Number of Inclusionary Units Required

-Option 1 Option 2
+Optio Optio on 2

-Project Type Rental Ownership Rental Owne
+Project Type Rental Ownership Rental Ownership

 Tier 1 (# of units) 25% 25% 30% 30%

 Tier 2 (# of units) N/A N/A N/A N/A

 Area Median Income (AMI) 50-80% 80% 50-80% 80%

-ii.
-The portion of the development within 50' of lot line abutting a Residential District may not increase the number of stories or height.

-iii.
-Any VC3 parcel adjacent to a VC1 or Residential District may not utilize Option 2.
+- ii.
+The portion of the building within 50' of a lot line abutting a Residential District may not increase the number of stories or height. - iii.
+A VC3 lot adjacent to a VC1 or Residential District may not utilize Option 2.